 The neighbourhood of Estrela is not always on the radar of visitors to Lisbon but I think it has one of the most impressive sights on the Tram 28 route – the Estrela Basilica, which is one of the best churches in Lisbon.

 Construction started on the Estrela Basilica in 1779 and is enormous.
 The front of the church has two bell towers and then there’s the large dome.
-The interior is incredible enough but, if you wanted more, you can also have a look at the famous nativity scene with more than 500 different figures in it.
+The interior is incredible enough but, if you want more, you can also have a look at the famous nativity scene with more than 500 different figures in it.

 Across from the church is the Estrela Garden.
 There’s nothing particularly special about it but it’s a lovely peaceful spot where you might like to have a bit of a rest.
 There’s a kiosk in the park that serves food and drink.